csci338/fall2024/pages/_assignments/lab01.md

     * Edit the file (e.g., add "hello world")
     * Save it
     * Look at it on http://cs.unca.edu/~your_username (e.g., [http://cs.unca.edu/~svanwart](http://cs.unca.edu/~svanwart))
-        * Note that the SSL certificate needs to be updated...will send a message to Dr. Bogert :)

 {:#command-line}
 ## 2. Complete the Command Line Exercises
-Please complete the following command line exercises with the help of the [Command Line Reference](../resources/command-line) we have compiled for you.
+Please complete the following command line exercises with the help of the [Command Line Reference](../resources/command-line) that has been compiled for you.
 Feel free to collaborate with your classmates!

+{:.blockquote-no-margin}
+> ### Windows Users
+> If you are a Windows user, [you will need to install WSL and a Linux distribution](/fall2024/resources/wsl) (Windows Subsystem for Linux).

 ### 2.1.
 Navigation
 1. Figure out which directory you're in (use `pwd`)
+    * Windows users: if you type `explorer.exe`, it will open a Windows Explorer window to show you where your files are.
-1. Navigate to the folder where you usually save your coursework (use `cd`). <br>**Pro-tips**:
+1. Navigate to the folder where you plan to save your coursework (use `cd`). <br>**Pro-tips**:
     * If any of your folder names have spaces, you'll have to surround the path with quotes
     * Use the tab key to autocomplete the path
     * Use the up and down keys to revive old commands